InfinityHub/FE2D_forEM/docs/source/index.rst

 The first example demostrating how to run the code is to simulate the MT data over a 3-layer conductivity model, which is illustrated in the following diagram:

    .. figure:: /MT2D_3layer (example 1)/mesh_files/MT2D_3layer.pdf
+	       :scale: 60 %

 	    This is my caption for this figure.

+To solve for the MT equations for both TE and TM modes on the global domain, these steps can be followed:
+  #.
+Prepare

 Indices and tables (coming up)